NHMDenmark/Mass-Digitizer/documentation/Postprocessing_openRefine_steps.md

 	- Text transform on cells in column rankid using expression `value.toNumber()`

+2. To correctly work with hybrids, a new column called ishybrid is added and set to True for all rows where taxonfullname includes "x ":

+	- Create column ishybrid at index 4 based on column taxonfullname using expression `grel:if(value.contains(\"x \"), \"True\", \"False\")`

-2. For the taxonomy to be mapped correctly in Specify, the taxonomic information in column "taxonfullname" need to be split up into separat columns for qualifier, genus, species, subspecies, variety and forma:
+3. For the taxonomy to be mapped correctly in Specify, the taxonomic information in column "taxonfullname" need to be split up into separate columns for qualifier, genus, species, subspecies, variety and forma:

 	Column "qualifier" is created based on column "taxonfullname" and populated with qualifier specific values: